 Steve Dorner developed the “wonderful” Eudora, even during those days it worked on Windows and Mac.

 Eudora had a free and paid version.
 In 1991 Qualcomm acquired Eudora (never understood how it was a fit) and the development of Eudora stopped in 2006.
-That forced me to look for a new email client as some features of Eudora was limiting me from doing few things.
+That forced me to look for a new email client as some features of Eudora was limiting me from doing a few things.
 Can’t remember exactly what was missing in Eudora but I think while responding to emails rich text (tables etc) were not retained properly.

 Eudora went opensource and Mozilla was going to develop it further.
 I selected Thunderbird thinking I could one day (or some year) come back to Eudora.
 I migrated all my Eudora email boxes into Thunderbird.
 And now we read Thunderbird development is going to stop!